Find Classes

 Week Five: Act 5 (Scenes 1-2) Scene 5 is also long and will be broken down into 2 separate readings

 I have a Master's degree in Writing for Children and Young Adults.
 I was a substitute teacher for three years before teaching full-time on Outschool for multiple years.
+I currently teach English Composition at a local nursing college.
 I have been blessed to discuss Shakespeare in the classroom multiple times, including my own high school reading experience!
 My high school English teacher was obsessed with Shakespeare and taught me the importance of understanding these often tragic plays.
 I learned a lot from her enthusiasm and hope to pass that passion on to my own students.
 I have read this play multiple times, but I learn something new every time I am exposed to this story.
 It is an excellent book to discuss because there is so much language and subtext to analyze.
 I am excited to read it alongside your student to see what emotions and feelings Shakespeare's writings stir up for them.

 Students will read one act a week on their own time in.
 Each act contains 2-7 scenes.
 Each week, students will have access to 3-7 new videos and a corresponding worksheet with vocabulary definitions, discussion questions and places for fill-in-the blank answers.
 Each week, I assign a short writing assignment focused around that week's discussion questions and ask the students to share their responses in the classroom.
-There is a weekly Kahoot and supplemental daily activities (for days with no video) like an I Spy game, riddles and interactive questions to test their comprehension from the weekly chapters.
+There is a weekly Kahoot and supplemental optional activities to test their comprehension from the weekly chapters.

 The students will need their own copy of Hamlet to read on their own.
 It can be borrowed from the library or even listened to as an audio book.
 The students will not need a physical copy of the story in class, although they may find it helpful to have when completing the writing assignments.
 I use a well-annotated edition that explains difficult words and constructions in class, but students may want an annotated edition for their own reading as well.